 It is a hard adjustment from classroom teacher to supply teacher.
 There are substantial differences to the job both within and outside the school.
-It is important to be prepared for these changes so that you can make the most of your experience as a supply teacher.
+It is important to be prepared for these changes so that you can make the most of your next supply teaching role.

 Be wary of money-oriented recruitment consultants.
 There are consultants who are falsely positive and try to sell your their service without your best interests at heart.